 And of course the biggest commonality is that they implement the same function.

 For the sake of clarity, we differentiate the two versions like this:

 - Community version – Found in the kubernetes/ingress-nginx repo on GitHub, the community Ingress controller is based on NGINX Open Source with docs on Kubernetes.io.
-It is maintained by the Kubernetes community with a commitment from F5 NGINX to help manage the project
+It is maintained by the Kubernetes community.

 - NGINX version – Found in the nginxinc/kubernetes-ingress repo on GitHub, NGINX Ingress Controller is developed and maintained by F5 NGINX with docs on docs.nginx.com.
 It is available in two editions: